hristozov/oh-my-zsh-config/README.md

 # oh-my-zsh config
 Not very elegant, but useful.
-On my box.
+On my box... :)

 ## Features
 * SVN status (branch, rev, whether it's dirty) in the prompt